infra-geo-ouverte/igo2-lib/README.md

 This example is based on IGO2 project (https://github.com/infra-geo-ouverte/igo2.git)

 1. Clone current repository using :`git clone https://github.com/infra-geo-ouverte/igo2-lib.git`
-2. Navigate to the cloned folder : `cd igo2-lib/`
+2. Navigate to the cloned folder : `cd igo2-lib && git checkout next`
 3. Navigate to the sub project folder : `cd projects`
 4. Clone the sub project repository using : `git clone https://github.com/infra-geo-ouverte/igo2.git`
+5. `cd igo2 && git checkout next`
-5. Navigate to the root folder of igo2-lib
+6. Navigate to the root folder of igo2-lib
-6. Run `npm install` to install dependencies
+7. Run `npm install` to install dependencies
-7. If it is your first run, you MUST run `npm run build -w @igo2/core` or `npm run prestart` to ensure to have all required assets (theme, locale, ...)
+8. If it is your first run, you MUST run `npm run build -w @igo2/core` or `npm run prestart` to ensure to have all required assets (theme, locale, ...)
-8. Execute `npm run link.start -w igo2` from IGO2 project OR run or you can run the VsCode config (`Launch IGO2 with link`)
+9. Execute `npm run link.start -w igo` from IGO2 project OR run or you can run the VsCode config (`Launch IGO2 with link`)

 If you strictly want to develop inside IGO2 Library, here some step to follow: